Porsche 935: 935 (Second generation; 2019)

-The second generation of the 935 based on the 991 GT2 RS, with bodywork resembling the 935/78, as a tribute to the 935/78.
+The second generation of the 935 is based on the 991 GT2 RS, with bodywork resembling the 935/78, as a tribute to the 935/78.
 The LED taillights are shared with the 919 Hybrid LMP1 racer, side mirrors from the 911 RSR and titanium tailpipes hearkening back to the 1968 908/01.

 The car has a gearshift lever with laminated wood design, a carbon fibre steering wheel and the colour display from the 2019 911 GT3 R, a safety cage, a racing bucket seat with a six-point safety harness, optional second seat for the passenger, air conditioning, 6-piston aluminium monobloc racing front calipers with 380 mm disc brakes, 4-piston rear calipers with 355 mm disc brakes, Porsche Stability Management (PSM) with traction control as well as an anti-lock braking system.
 It is powered by the same 515 kW engine as used in the GT2 RS mated to a seven-speed PDK transmission.
-Production is limited to 77 units and deliveries are set to begin in June 2019.
+Production is limited to 77 units and deliveries were set to begin in June 2019.

 The vehicle was unveiled in 2018 at the 6th Rennsport Reunion in Laguna Seca.
 The 935 also raced in the Goodwood Festival of Speed 2019.